The $75,000 GST Threshold: When You Must Register

 What Exactly Is "GST Turnover"?

-GST turnover is **not** your profit.
+GST turnover is not your profit.
 It's not your bank deposits.
-It's the total value of taxable and GST-free supplies you make — your gross business income before any deductions.
+It's the total value of taxable and GST-free supplies you make, which is your gross business income before any deductions.

 Included in GST turnover: